-According to Ayurvedic Acharyas a person who do Abhyanga in the early morning get rid of tiredness, prevents Vata disorders, improves eyesight, restores the musculoskeletal and nervous system, increases lifespan, nourishes the body, improves sleep quality, promotes strength, enhances overall blood circulation.
+According to Ayurvedic Acharyas a person who does Abhyanga in the early morning gets rid of tiredness prevents Vata disorders, improves eyesight, restores the musculoskeletal and nervous system, increases lifespan, nourishes the body, improves sleep quality, promotes strength, enhances overall blood circulation.

 In Ayurveda daily routine Abhyanga stimulates the internal organ, restores Apana vayu, which assists in healthy elimination, transport the potency of drugs to desired parts, strengthen and nourishes Sapta dhatu, improves skin color (vrana), helps in maintaining youthfulness, improve vision, immunity, and tolerance, eliminates toxins and impurities from the body, provide lubrication for the joints, reduces pain and inflammation, etc.

 A person can use sesame oil, coconut oil, mustard oil, castor oil, maha narayan oil, chandanadi taialam, balaswagandhadi taialam, dhanwantram taialam, and maharajaprasarini taialam.